utilitywarehouse/semaphore-service-mirror/README.md

   -svc-sync
         sync services on startup (default true) -target-kube-config string
-        (required) Path of the target cluster kube config file to mirrot services from
+        Path of the target cluster kube config file to mirrot services from
 ```

 * `-svc-prefix` flag is non optional and has 2 different uses: